thethgomes/aws-labs-ec2-webserver/README.md

 ![image](https://user-images.githubusercontent.com/48591555/153728980-1e95e9c8-a21b-44b9-8472-8d7dc94da145.png)

-To check load balancer effectivenes you need to shutdown at least one of 2 virtual machines set for the load balancer.
+To check load balancer effectiveness you need to shutdown at least one of 2 virtual machines set for the load balancer.